imansmallapple/imansmallapple.github.io/application-development/state-management-decorators/localstorage.md

 - An application can create multiple LocalStorage instances.
 These instances can be shared on a page or, by using the **GetShared** API, across pages in a UIAbility instance.

-- The root node of a component tree, that is, the \@Component decorated by \@Entry, can be assigned to a LocalStorage instance.
+- The root node of a component tree, that is, the @Component decorated by @Entry, can be assigned to a LocalStorage instance.
 All child instances of this custom component automatically gain access to the same LocalStorage instance.

-- An \@Component decorated component has access to at most one LocalStorage instance and to `AppStorage`.
-A component not decorated with \@Entry cannot be assigned a LocalStorage instance.
-It can only accept a LocalStorage instance passed from its parent component through \@Entry.
+- An @Component decorated component has access to at most one LocalStorage instance and to `AppStorage`.
+A component not decorated with @Entry cannot be assigned a LocalStorage instance.
+It can only accept a LocalStorage instance passed from its parent component through @Entry.
 A LocalStorage instance can be assigned to multiple components in the component tree.

 - All attributes in LocalStorage are mutable.

 The application determines the lifecycle of a LocalStorage object.
 The JS Engine will garbage collect a LocalStorage object when the application releases the last reference to it, which includes deleting the last custom component.

-LocalStorage provides two decorators based on the synchronization type of the component decorated with \@Component:
+LocalStorage provides two decorators based on the synchronization type of the component decorated with @Component:

 - [@LocalStorageProp](#localstorageprop): creates a one-way data synchronization with the named attribute in LocalStorage.

 - [@LocalStorageLink](#localstoragelink): creates a two-way data synchronization with the named attribute in LocalStorage.

-## \@LocalStorageProp
+## @LocalStorageProp

-As mentioned above, if you want to establish a binding between LocalStorage and a custom component, you need to use the \@LocalStorageProp and \@LocalStorageLink decorators.
-Specially, use \@LocalStorageProp(key) or \@LocalStorageLink(key) to decorate variables in the component, where **key** identifies the attribute in LocalStorage.
+As mentioned above, if you want to establish a binding between LocalStorage and a custom component, you need to use the @LocalStorageProp and @LocalStorageLink decorators.
+Specially, use @LocalStorageProp(key) or @LocalStorageLink(key) to decorate variables in the component, where **key** identifies the attribute in LocalStorage.

-When a custom component is initialized, the \@LocalStorageProp(key)/\@LocalStorageLink(key) decorated variable is initialized with the value of the attribute with the given key in LocalStorage.
+When a custom component is initialized, the @LocalStorageProp(key)/@LocalStorageLink(key) decorated variable is initialized with the value of the attribute with the given key in LocalStorage.
 Local initialization is mandatory.
 If an attribute with the given key is missing from LocalStorage, it will be added with the stated initializing value.
 (Whether the attribute with the given key exists in LocalStorage depends on the application logic.)

 > **NOTE**